Properties of fiber

 Antihemorroidal properties of fiber

 Hemorroids are usually produced by increased pressure on the veins of the rectum.
 When deffecation is difficult, the pressure on the blood vessels of the rectum can cause hemorrhoids.

-A softer stool allows the removal of feces without pain and without causing blood.
+A softer stool allows the removal of feces without pain and without causing blood in the feces.

 It is recommended eating a variety of vegetables, all rich in soluble and insoluble fibers for a balanced diet.
 This will be suitable to prevent the following disorders:

 It is important for people not accustomed to eating plenty of fiber to get used to it starting with small doses that must be gradually increased.

 Problems of poor absorption of minerals in high fiber diets

 Those who need these minerals with special attention should take into account that the ingestion of fiber amounts in higher doses than the recommended ones could be affected by a deficiency of these minerals.

 Foods that produce this malabsorption are bran and whole rice, both very rich in phytic acid.